swisspol/GCDWebServer/README.md

 #define DCHECK(__CONDITION__)  // Should not do anything unless the preprocessor constant DEBUG is non-zero
 #define DNOT_REACHED()  // Should not do anything unless the preprocessor constant DEBUG is non-zero
 ```

+GCDWebServer comes with [an example of such header file](XLFacilityLogging.h) that allows to use [XLFacility](https://github.com/swisspol/XLFacility) as the logging system.

 Advanced Example 1: Implementing HTTP Redirects
 ===============================================